Rust College: History

 In 1892, to avoid confusion with Shaw University in Raleigh, North Carolina, the institution changed its name to Rust University—a tribute to Rev. Richard S. Rust of Cincinnati, Ohio, a preacher, abolitionist, and the secretary of the Freedmen's Aid Society, who helped found the college.
 In 1915, the institution assumed the name Rust College.
 Rust College is the oldest of the 11 historically black colleges and universities associated with The United Methodist Church, the second oldest private college in Mississippi.

-The college welcomed their new President Ivy Taylor on June 1, 2020.
+The college welcomed a new president, Ivy Taylor, on June 1, 2020.
+He was succeeded by Johnny Moore.

 Academics

 Rust College maintains five divisions or departments of study: Division of Education, Division of Humanities, Division of Science and Mathematics, Division of Social Sciences, and the Division of Business.
 Degree programs are offered in 16 areas of study.
 Upon completion of their studies at Rust, students can receive associates or bachelor's degrees.

 Rust College operates on what is called a module system, which is an 8-week semester class system that allows the college to constantly enroll a steady stream of transfer students every 8 weeks.